tytydraco/yessleep/out/After_my_fathers_dead_I_was_given_documents_about_his_work_What_did_he_involve_himself_with.md

 I received the news two weeks ago, I was at the local market buying groceries when my phone ringed and the shaky voice of my mother telling me my dad was no longer with us.
 It's hard for me to recall even now, I dropped everything at that moment and rushed back home, couldn't even begin to cry because my brain was still processing the words "father" and "dead" together.

 But I saw this coming.
-In truth he was chronically sick all his life, even since he started that government job that I remember him having since I was little.
-No one ever explained to me what exactly his condition was and always kept it vague, it frustrated me but I didn't to act insensitive towards my dad and his health, so I kept my mouth shut most of the time.
+In truth he was chronically sick ever since he started that government job that I remember him having since I was little, though he had quit years ago because of it.
+No one ever explained to me what exactly his condition was and always kept it vague, it frustrated me but I didn't want to act insensitive towards my dad and his health, so I kept my mouth shut most of the time.

 I was inconsolable, the man that was my role model and the coolest person on earth to me was no longer going to be with us.
 I sat at the side of his bed weeping, an ugly cry, but it wasn't comparable to how ugly everything surrounding death was.
 Before I knew it his body was sent to a mortuary in preparation for his funeral.